Find A better Solution for Transfer and Backup Your Photos

 Step 2: Pull the slider across the screen and wait for thirty seconds as your device turns off completely.

-Step 3: Again press and hold on to the top button till the Apple Logo surfaces on the display.
+Step 3: Again press and hold on to the top button till the Apple Logo surfaces on display.

-2Check Battery And Internet Connection
+2Check Battery and Internet Connection

-In the case of an iphone not uploading photos to icloud you should consider checking the battery situation of your device and the internet connectivity.
+In the case of an iPhone not uploading photos to iCloud, you should consider checking the battery situation of your device and the internet connectivity.
 If you don't have adequate power, your phone will stop uploading photos to iCloud to save power.
 In that situation, connect your phone to the charger, and hopefully, the upload will resume.

 You can also expect similar problems when the internet connection is inadequate.
 Uploading files requires a fast and consistent internet connection.
 If your connection is weak, the phone will not upload large files.
 It might do the same when you are using cellular data instead of Wi-Fi.

 Here you can try connecting (or reconnecting) to a competent Wi-Fi network-

 Step1: Tap on the Settings option of your iPhone

 Step2: Choose Wi-Fi and turn it on by sliding the switch beside the option.
 If you are trying to reconnect, then turn off the switch and then turn it on again.

 Step3: Your phone will display a list of available Wi-Fi networks- choose a network that you have access to.
 This might require entering a password.